-Can I Use Short-Term Disability for Mental Health?
+Can You Use Short-Term Disability for Mental Health?

-If your psychiatric issue rises to the level of a disability covered by your short-term disability (STD) insurance, it’s possible you could use that insurance (provided by the state in some locations) to take the time off you need.
-In general, STD kicks in after 14 days and requires a doctor’s attestation and a good bit of paperwork.
+If your psychiatric issue rises to the level of a disability covered by your short-term disability insurance, it’s possible you could use that insurance (provided by the state in some locations) to take the time off you need.
+In general, short term disability kicks in after 14 days and requires a doctor’s attestation and a good bit of paperwork.

 Short term disability can be managed by the state or private insurance carriers and typically provides you with payments equal to about 60% of your regular salary.
 The specifics vary.
-You will need to check with your manager or HR rep to determine whether your company’s STD insurance covers mental health, what the requirements are, and how long it pays—up to six months is common.
+You will need to check with your manager or HR rep to determine whether your company’s short term disability insurance covers mental health, what the requirements are, and how long it pays—up to six months is common.

-Can I Use Work Comp to Take Time Off Work for Mental Health?
+Can I Use Worker’s Comp to Take Time Off Work for Mental Health?

 If your mental health issue is caused by an abnormal work event, such as workplace violence or an industrial accident, your time off may be covered under worker’s compensation insurance.11 For example, PTSD caused by events in the workplace may well be covered under your employer’s work comp policy.

 While not common, industrial accidents occur and may have mental health consequences.
 An employee who witnesses the death of a co-worker on the job, or who has been victimized, such as during a bank robbery at their financial institution, may be entitled to use worker’s compensation benefits to address their mental health time off needs during recovery.